http://www.fpnotebook.com/

 - Has also been used with Vancomycin 500 mg PO qid

-- Fecal transfer
+- Fecal Microbiota Spores

-- Management: Fulminant disease (high mortality rate)
+XVIII.
+Management: Fulminant disease (high mortality rate)

 - Indications

-- Severe Leukocytosis (e.g. White Blood Cell count to 30,000)
+- Severe Leukocytosis (e.g. White Blood Cell Count to 30,000)

 - Serum Lactate >5